sagarika3kundu/Algorithms/README.md

 median.c--------- Median of two sorted arrays: There are 2 sorted arrays A and B of size n each.
 Write an algorithm to find the median of the array obtained after merging the above 2 arrays (i.e. array of length 2n).
 The complexity should be O(log(n))

-bfs.cpp---------- Breadth First Search of a Graph using STL.
+BFS.cpp---------- Breadth First Search of a Graph using STL.

+DFS.cpp---------- Depth First Search of a Graph using STL.

-node_level.cpp--- Finding number of nodes at a given level 'x' in an undirected graph
+node_level.cpp--- Finding number of nodes at a given level 'x' in an undirected graph ( BFS )